 Yaedang was founded by a well-known producer who started all the way back in the 1980s, and helped bring about artists that were mega hits like Deux (듀스) and Roo’Ra (룰라).
 The company was even listed on the Korean stock exchange Kosdaq in 2001, and even went into producing dramas and games as well.

 As one of the agency’s new projects, C-Clown seems to have had some international fame.
-News articles from 2014 say that they sold out their 2000-seat concert in Japan, and that they even hit number 3 in an Asian pop chart in Bolivia despite the competition from well established Kpop groups.
+News articles from 2014 say that they sold out their 2000-seat concert in Japan (link in Korean), and that they even hit number 4 in an Asian pop chart in Bolivia (link in Korean) despite the competition from well established Kpop groups.

 Articles and interviews acknowledge though that they hadn’t quite hit their peak in Korea itself.

 The group was perhaps particularly hard-hit by the sudden death of the agency’s CEO when they were less than a year into their debut.

 Ian did also express how hard it was being an idol group member under the so-called slave contracts and how hard it was to get out of it.

 These reasons likely contributed to the group disbanding in 2015.
 The agency’s official statement was that discussions with members started even in 2014 and that all members had agreed on the decision.

 Although Ian’s experience as a Kpop group member was short-lived, it seems like it was a pivotal point in his career.
 It could have helped him gain clarity on what he didn’t want to be involved in after C Clown and also could have propelled him to experiment with different creative skills that he is known for now.